Nawarrr/qr-attendance/README.md

 QR Attendance is a web app that helps you take the attendance with just a quick qr scan from the students

 ## How to use it ?
-- Currently not functional but will be done ASAP
+- Currently not functional as It must be deployed for people to use it

 ## User Stories